00101010b/stuff/README.md

 These are a set of fonts that have been modified to work with the `powerline-status` Vim plugin.
 The original source of these files (un-modified): [Hack](http://sourcefoundry.org/hack/).

 Install the fonts by selecting them all in Finder and following the dialog box instructions.

+### twitter-block-spammers*.py

+Custom scripts I co-wrote to block spammers on twitter.
+Requires the "TwitterAPI" python library to be installed and valid Twitter API account access codes.
+Refer to the source code for details.